Meet or Beat scholarship

-- The £1,000 scholarship is available if you're UK-domiciled and applying to study at Birmingham City University in September 2019 or January 2020.
+- The £1,000 scholarship is available if you're a home student (domiciled in the UK) for fee status purposes and applying to study at Birmingham City University in September 2019 or January 2020.

 - To be eligible you must pass any mandatory interview or portfolio review stage which forms part of the course selection process.

 - You are applying for entry to the first year (Year 1) of an Honours degree course at BCU

 To access the scholarship, you need to:

 - Apply to Birmingham City University before 30 June 2019

 - Select Birmingham City University as ‘Firm’ on UCAS track

 - Achieve or exceed (Meet or Beat) our published entry requirements

 What is a Special Unconditional Offer?